musikforschung/catmandu_picatobibtex/README.md

 1. installation of Catmandu and the required modules.
 2. download all files into the home directory.
-3. replace the file [BibTeX.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX.pm) under the path "/home/kim/perl5/perlbrew/perls/perl-5.30.3/lib/site_perl/5.30.3/Catmandu/Exporter/BibTeX.pm" with the file contained here.
+3. replace the file [BibTeX.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX.pm) under the path "/home/kim/perl5/perlbrew/perls/perl-5.30.3/lib/site_perl/5.30.3/Catmandu/Exporter/BibTeX.pm" with the file BibTeX_bms contained here.
 3. place the file with the PICA+ data (dmpbms.pp) also in the home directory.
 4. validation of the PICA+ data.
 For example with [Catmandu::Validator::PICA](https://metacpan.org/pod/Catmandu::Validator::PICA).
 5. using the command "catmandu convert PICA --type plain to CSV --fix festschrift_proceeding < dmpbms.pp > festschrift_proceeding_ppn.csv" in the command line, create a list with all IDs of the conference and festschrifts and the corresponding RILM-tags for the included essays.
 Insert "$ less festschrift_proceeding_ppn.csv" into the header.